It (miniseries): Filming

 It was shot over a three-month summer period in Vancouver, British Columbia, Canada.
 Green set the budget at $12 million, double the usual television film, to give It a major motion picture feel.
 Filming locations in Vancouver included Stanley Park, Beaver Lake and Saint Thomas Aquinas High School Convent in North Vancouver.
 The Buntzen Lake Hydro Plant, in particular, was used as the miniseries' sewer plant.

-For the opening scene where Laurie Winterbarger is eaten by Pennywise, Simmons' shots were done while Curry wasn't on set; Wallace stood at the laundry area of the backyard giving her simple directions for emotions.
+For the opening scene where Laurie Winterbarger is eaten by Pennywise, Simmons' shots were done while Curry was not on set; Wallace stood at the laundry area of the backyard giving her simple directions for emotions.
 However, she still met Curry via read-throughs and while in her trailer after the shot: "while walking down the sidewalk Tim walked by in the full clown costume—make up and all.
-He turned to me and said "Hi!" in a very friendly voice, but it still scared me half to death!"
+He turned to me and said 'Hi!' in a very friendly voice, but it still scared me half to death!"
 Similarly, the scene where Patti Uris finds her husband dead in the tub (done on the first shooting day) involved Uris not being on set for shots of Caitlin Hicks' reaction.
 The Captain Hanscom sequence in the first part was shot at the Lost Lagoon, which involved Makaj on a platform just below the water surface to give the illusion of the character standing on water.
-The shots of the captain's corpse were done when Crane wasn't on set.
+The shots of the captain's corpse were done when Crane was not on set.

 Filming It was not without difficult sequences.
 The scene where the blood-filled balloon explodes in Beverly's bathroom required multiple takes due to how difficult it was to get the timing of the explosion right.
 The theater scene took many retakes and much waiting, so Curry went on the stage and entertained the child extras with singalongs, all unaware he was playing a monster character in the miniseries.
 Shooting the last sewer scene was tough for the adult actors, as they had to deal with walking in an area filled with rust likely infected with tetanus.
 The final scene with Bill and Audra Denbrough took days to rehearse, a library scene with all the adult actors involved some slight injuries due to the number of objects randomly flying around the place, while the photo album scene where Pennywise comes to life was the hardest scene to shoot for Wallace.